 This is Frank, he is my ‘virtual training partner’ on my Garmin Forerunner 610 smartwatch.
 He’s the one on top.

-I’m not sure when Frank became Frank.
+I don’t remember when Frank became Frank.
 He’s been Frank for my last few Garmins.
 He goes back at least a half dozen years.
 I get a new watch, I set up my virtual training partner and I can just imagine Frank sliding over into his new location Tron-style.

 The ‘Right’ Way to Use a Virtual Training Partner

-The virtual training partner is really a fun little feature.
+The virtual training partner is a fun little feature.
 You set your virtual training partner to run at any pace you want.
 He ‘runs’ at that consistent pace and tells you when you are ahead or behind.